Ohio Certified Economic Developer Requirements

 Certification Capstone Course

-At the completion of all required courses certification candidates will complete a final capstone project.
+At the completion of all required courses and electives, certification candidates will be eligible for register for a final capstone project.
 The capstone project is a culminating experience that represents the application of multiple competencies into a final project specific to the community or communities in which the economic developer works.

 An ideal capstone project will integrate aspects of core courses (e.g., real estate, finance and incentives, site selection and development, business retention and expansion, workforce development.) to address a community need or economic development challenge.
 Flexibility will be provided to participants to ensure the project best meets their community’s needs.